Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - cl of best order-independent result with concat
 - using log rarity for cl sampling

+cbt_rarity-all-p5k-guten-rarity-all-mixed:
+- cbt rarity all end p5k and gutenberg_fixed sorted based on rarity all together

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh